-Whether it was done by a professional cleaner or yourself, you’ll probably already ensure to have cleaned your property to a reasonable standard.
-It’s still worth arriving a little early on the morning of the move however to give everything a final once over..
+Whether you hire a professional cleaner or do it yourself, you’ve probably already cleaned your property to a reasonable standard.
+However, it’s still worth arriving a little early on the morning of the move to give everything a final once over.

-Check for any obvious signs of dirt or grime that can be easily dealt with including around the sinks, cooking surfaces and anywhere else that could do with a dusting.
+Check for any obvious signs of dirt or grime that you can easily deal with, including around sinks, cooking surfaces and anywhere else that could do with a dusting.
 Natural signs of wear and tear such as marks on walls or floors are okay as long as you’ve detailed them in your inventory.

 Take final meter readings

-While you will have already made your utilities providers aware of new tenants moving in, it’s important to provide accurate meter readings at the start of a tenancy to make sure the right people pay for the right amount of energy usage.
+While you will have already made your utilities providers aware of new tenants moving in, it’s important to provide accurate meter readings at the start of a tenancy to ensure the right people pay for the right amount of energy usage.

 Take photos of the readings with timestamps to avoid any room for dispute.